Revised March 26, 2021

 - Application; and

-- Eligibility review or recertification, if we haven't interviewed them in the last twelve months, unless they meet the Elderly Simplified Application Project (ESAP) criteria listed in #2.
+- Eligibility review or recertification, if not interviewed in the last twelve months, unless they meet the Elderly Simplified Application Project (ESAP) see #2.b.

 EXAMPLE:

 Kay and her two kids receive Basic Food and medical benefits.
-They are certified for these benefits through November.
+They are certified through November.
 In October, she loses her job and applies for TANF benefits.
 Kay will need an interview for TANF and to recertify her Basic Food benefits.

 - When we don't require interviews:

 - Application for medical assistance only.
-We do not require an interview if someone applies for medical assistance only.
+We don't require an interview if someone applies for medical assistance only.

 EXAMPLE: